LiamPattinson/dotfiles/README.md

 sudo apt install ripgrep fd-find
 ```

-As the Ubuntu version of Neovim is hopelessly outdated,
+As the Ubuntu version of Neovim is hopelessly outdated, we'll then need to
-ou'll then need to install a pre-built binary for your system
-from the latest releases:
+install a pre-built binary for your system from the latest releases:

 ```bash
 curl -LO https://github.com/neovim/neovim/releases/latest/download/nvim-linux-x86_64.tar.gz